Auxnon/Auxnon/README.md

 A monolithic repo containing Version 3 of [MakeAvoy.com](https://makeavoy.com/), [Petrichor64.app](https://petrichor64.app/), and the Rust-built axum/tower backend

 ## The Stacks
-Coming Soon!
-An excessive demonstration of multiple front-end and back-end frameworks and languages
+WIP, an excessive demonstration of multiple front-end and back-end frameworks and languages.
+- [🥝Green](https://github.com/Auxnon/stack-green)- WIP Spring with Kotlin backend and react front end
+- [🐬Cyan](https://github.com/Auxnon/stack-cyan)- WIP A go and htmx backend with tailwind styling
+- [🫐Blue](https://github.com/Auxnon/stack-blue)- WIP a simple ASP.NET Core with C# back end and React front end
+- [🫒Olive](https://github.com/Auxnon/stack-olive)- WIP a Nest.js back end with a Nuxt.js front end
+- ♦️Red- Ruby on Rails,coming soon!
+- 🦀Orange- Leptos, coming soon!
+- [The Omni Stack](https://github.com/Auxnon/omni-stack)- WIP containerized stack series repos into a single page.
+A challenge, and an abomination.

 ## Other notable projects